Black Mountain College Museum + Arts Center: History

 Arts advocate Mary Holden Thompson founded BMCM+AC in 1993 to celebrate the history of Black Mountain College as a forerunner in progressive interdisciplinary education and to explore its extraordinary impact on modern and contemporary art, dance, theater, music, and performance.
 Today, the museum remains committed to educating the public about BMC's history and raising awareness of its extensive legacy.
 BMCM+AC's goal is to provide a gathering point for people from a variety of backgrounds to interact through art, ideas, and discourse.

-Location

 BMCM+AC was first based out of founder Mary Holden Thompson's house in Black Mountain, NC.
+Exhibitions and collecting were accomplished through community partnerships.
+The museum hired its first regular employee, Alice Sebrell, as part time office manager, in 1999.
+In 2003 BMCM+AC gained a physical presence in a storefront gallery at 56 Broadway.
+In August 2016 Jeff Arnal was hired as executive director.

-From 2003 to 2018, BMCM+AC was housed in a storefront gallery at 56 Broadway.
-In September 2018, BMCM+AC opened a new space at 120 College Street, a relocation and expansion to a newly renovated building on Pack Square Park in the heart of the city.
+In September 2018, BMCM+AC opened a new space at 120 College Street, a relocation and expansion to a newly renovated building on Pack Square Park in the heart of Asheville.
 The new 6,000 square foot space doubled the museum's footprint and includes 2,500 square feet of flexible exhibition/event space with a seating capacity for 180, a permanent Black Mountain College history and research center, an expanded library and education center with over 1,500 BMC-related texts, and on-site storage for the museum's permanent collection and research center.